 Tupperware Super Crisp Saver

-I have had this tupperware lettuce keeper for I don't know - maybe 15 years!
-It wears extremely well as you can see from my own photo above and it is much more than just a lettuce keeper.
-It is super for keeping prepared salads fresh, especially fruit salads.
-Perfect for refrigerator storage or taking to a pot luck gathering or picnic.
-There are loads of uses.
+I have had this "lettuce keeper" for more than 16 years!
+It wears extremely well as you can see from my photo above and it is much more than just a "lettuce keeper".

 Green vs Purple Grapes: What is the difference?

 I personally prefer green grapes always have since I was a child and I am not sure why.
 It may be the slight difference in taste or perhaps because I only remember my mother buying the green grapes; so it became a preference.